- Search The Registry

 - Street Team Youth Programs

 *The founding of the Crockett State School is celebrated on this date in 1927.
 This was a Texas Youth Commission juvenile correctional facility.

-Built-in Crockett, Texas, students at the state school had committed various crimes, including truancy, property crimes, and crimes against persons.
-The Crockett State School was located on what was a 125-acre farm, is about 115 miles north of Houston, TX.
+Located in Crockett, Texas, students at the state school had committed various crimes, including truancy, property crimes, and crimes against persons.
+The Crockett State School was located on a 125-acre farm about 115 miles north of Houston, TX.

-In 1918, the Texas Federation of Colored Women's Clubs (TFCWC) began to petition the state of Texas to create a "state-sponsored home for delinquent girls" and the club would donate the land They are now the Texas Association of Women's Club.
-A member of the club, Carrie Adams, was very vocal in the need to create a training school for "delinquent black girls."
+In 1918, the Texas Federation of Colored Women's Clubs (TFCWC) began petitioning the state of Texas to create a "state-sponsored home for delinquent girls," and the club would donate the land.
+They are now the Texas Association of Women's Club.
+Club member Carrie Adams was very vocal about creating a training school for "delinquent black girls."
 In 1920, the land was purchased by TFCWC.
 In 1927 the Texas Legislature authorized the establishment youth correctional facility for black girls by the Texas State Board of Control.
 However, despite the approval, no money was appropriated for the school until 1945.

 In 1949 the State Youth Development Council took control of the Brady facility.
 In 1950 the State of Texas moved the black girls' state school to a former farm in Houston County, near Crockett, establishing the Colored Girls Training School at Crockett.
 The state moved the girls so the state could cut costs and so the girls could be closer to a Black community.